 - Removable vents leaves a small gap for bb’s to enter

-Overall, for backyard play or target practice, this a solid option.
+Overall, for backyard play or target practice, this is a solid option.

 Valken V-TAC Echo Airsoft Goggles

-The Valken V-Tac Echo airsoft goggles will set you back less than $20.
+The Valken V-Tac Echo airsoft goggles will set you back at less than $20.
 You get a sleek, modern design that is less bulky than many others.
-It passes the ANSI Z87.1 high impact rating, and also meets the CAN/CSA Z94.3-0.
-It features a fully-adjustable elastic strap with a quick-release.
-It also has an vented foam carriage to prevent fogging.
+It passes the ANSI Z87.1 high impact rating and also meets the CAN/CSA Z94.3-0.
+It features a fully adjustable elastic strap with a quick release.
+It also has a vented foam carriage to prevent fogging.
 Unlike others with removable ventilation gaps, the vents on these goggles are too small for a bb to enter.